Vic Fangio enters his third season with the Denver Broncos in 2021 after being named the 17th head coach in franchise history on Jan. 10, 2019.

-A 40-year coaching veteran with 34 seasons of NFL experience, Fangio has been a defensive coordinator for 20 of the last 24 seasons at the NFL or college level.
-He most recently served as the Bears' defensive coordinator for the last four years (2015-18) after leading the defenses for San Francisco (2011-14), Stanford University (2010), Houston (2002-05), Indianapolis (1999-2001) and Carolina (1995-98).
+A 42-year coaching veteran with 34 seasons of NFL experience, Fangio was a defensive coordinator for 20 of the last 24 seasons at the NFL or college level before becoming the Broncos' head coach.
+He served as the Bears' defensive coordinator from 2015-18 after leading the defenses for San Francisco (2011-14), Stanford University (2010), Houston (2002-05), Indianapolis (1999-2001) and Carolina (1995-98).

 Drew Lock, Teddy Bridgewater lay strong foundations, but Broncos' QB competition is only beginning

 "… If you're going to put a percentage on … the evaluation and comparing [OTAs with training camp and the preseason], [it's] two to three percent these last few weeks," Head Coach Vic Fangio said.
 "The rest of the 97, 98 percent of it is yet to come."

 'It was very special for me': Vic Fangio reflects on time with Saints, challenge Broncos will face in Week 12

 Plus, read about why Offensive Coordinator Pat Shurmur moved to the coaching box during games, when Fangio knew Peyton Manning would be an all-time player and how Drew Lock would assess his chemistry with Jerry Jeudy.